ydahal1/ydahal1/jokes.md

-What do you call a duck that gets all A's?
-A wise quacker.
+I got an A on my origami assignment when I turned my paper into my teacher

 [
-Sat Feb  8 00:23:41 UTC 2025
+Sun Feb  9 00:26:23 UTC 2025
  ]